 season-ticketed Wolves fan, Neil also loves tennis and has a soft spot for player-turned-anchor Annabel Croft.
 In his spare time he indulges his obsession for trashy TV shows.
 Neil can be found on Twitter @neothecat.

 Alan Jay has worked with Editor Neil Wilkes since 2001 and before that was one of the founders of IMDb.com.
 In addition to being involved in various internet projects he produces films.
-He has lived his entire life in Chelsea, but has never been to a match but does follow Formula 1, golf and tennis.
-He can be followed on Twitter @alanjay
+He has lived his entire life in Chelsea and follows Formula 1, golf and tennis.
+He can be followed on Twitter @alanjay.

 Formerly second-in-command at Digital Spy, Dan brings with him a wealth of experience in the areas of breaking news and newswire editorial.
 When not indulging in his primary passion - cricket - Dan can usually be found rescuing cats.